Skip to Main Content

 Turkey Cook Time & Temperatures

-This a general guide to cooking times when doing a traditional roasted turkey.
-If you’re smoking or spatchcocking your bird, then you’ll want to refer to specific recipes for accurate cooking temps and times.
+This a general guide to how long to cook a turkey on a pellet grill when doing a traditional roasted turkey.
+If you’re smoking a turkey or spatchcocking it, then you’ll want to refer to specific recipes for accurate cooking temps and times.

 temps